Laura Antonelli

 I had gone down totally alone, driving for a week straight trying to get to South By Southwest where I had this showcase.
 I was young and South By Southwest was such a huge deal.
 I was so certain that I was going to get discovered there [laughs].
 Everything was going to change if I could just get to this showcase.

 I hit this horrible patch of weather after 10 hours of driving.
 It was getting late, I was in west Texas around El Paso, and I still had so much driving to do.
 I pulled over to a Motel 6 and got four hours of sleep and then I got back into the car and started driving again.
 After you’ve been driving alone for six straight days for 10 hours a day, you’re slapping yourself in the face to stay awake.
 You’re trying to sing really loud songs to keep yourself engaged.
 You go a little bit insane.
+If you get involved in a vehicular accident during a road trip, be sure to protect your rights by hiring an auto accident lawyer.
+A lawyer for car accidents in dallas tx can help you file a claim and seek compensation.
+Consult with Michigan auto accident attorneys for expert legal assistance.

 I remember there was this terrible storm going on and the windshield wipers were going mad.
 I started to worry that I was going to get swallowed up in a tornado, so I started going, “I know tornados are in Kansas because I’ve seen The Wizard of Oz, but do they happen in Texas too?
 I can’t remember!”
 So it was just having this experience of being out there and being crazy and just totally being at my wits’ end in the pursuit of this fantastical dream of being a professional musician.